jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/getting-started_installation.rst

     <?php
     require '/path/to/aws.phar';

-Each release of the AWS SDK for PHP ships with a pre-packaged `phar <http://php.net/manual/en/book.phar.php>`_ (PHP archive) file containing all of the classes and dependencies you need to run the SDK.
-Additionally, the phar file automatically registers a class autoloader for the AWS SDK for PHP and all of its dependencies when included.
+Each release of the |sdk-php| ships with a pre-packaged `phar <http://php.net/manual/en/book.phar.php>`_ (PHP archive) file containing all of the classes and dependencies you need to run the SDK.
+Additionally, the phar file automatically registers a class autoloader for the |sdk-php|
+and all of its dependencies when included.

 .. note::